pmcgoohan/targeting-zero-mev/content-layer.md

 Anyone with visibility of the network can validate the active participants in this way.
 If necessary, they can submit fraud proofs for slashing at a later date on the L1 network where slashable deposits are kept for each participant.

-It is hoped that fraud proofs can be calculable deterministically in the EVM.
-Where this proves difficult, a slasher voting system can be used instead.
-This is beyond the scope of this initial document.
+Fraud proofs are calculable in the EVM.
 See Validation Rules And Proofs for details.

 ### Withholding

 So we can validate messages just fine, but if someone doesn't send a message when they are meant to this doesn’t help.
 If a node withholds a message, we have nothing to validate cryptographically or otherwise.

-It is important to remove any incentive for roles to withhold a scheduled message intentionally because it harms us twice:
+We can skip sets, but we must also remove any incentive for roles to withhold a scheduled message intentionally because it harms us twice: